206 Showalter Hall

-- Senior students with exceptional ability and appropriate background may enroll in 500-level courses only with prior written permission of the director of Graduate Studies.
+- Senior students with exceptional ability and appropriate background may enroll in 500-level courses only with prior written permission of the Director of Graduate Programs.

 - Three-fourths of the minimum credits required for the specific degree program must be earned in approved courses offered by EWU.
 The remaining credits may consist of approved credits from other accredited institutions.

-Note: appeals of the policy pertaining to previous graduate credit are heard by an Academic Appeals Board.
+Note: appeals of the policy on previous graduate credit found on page 37 are heard by an Academic Appeals Board.

 Course Level Policies